If you pay off your credit card balance in full every month, it makes sense to put as many expenses as you can on your card — if you can avoid fees

 Sometimes this might be worth it, and sometimes it won’t.
 For instance, if you earn the typical 1% for every dollar spent on your rewards card, paying a $5 fee to put a $50 power bill on the card puts you back 9%.
 But a $1 fee for a $200 bill might be worth it.

 Don’t overpay for points.
 I’ll bet a lot of people get carried away in pursuing points and fail to consider the costs of accumulating the points they have.

 This strategy is known as “manufactured spending,” and the internet is filled with blogs and discussion sites that offer ideas on it.
 It’s complex, there are usually some fees, and card issuers could shut your accounts down if you overdo it.
-I consider it an advanced technique that requires considerable time and research.

-For most people, sticking to the basics – shifting as many expenses as possible to one of the best rewards credit card, paying bills in full and on time – is a more straightforward way of accumulating valuable reward points.
+For most people, sticking to the basics – shifting as many expenses as possible to one of the best rewards credit cards, paying bills in full and on time – is a more straightforward way of accumulating valuable reward points.